-Pirates’ Keller no-hitting Cardinals through six innings
+Pirates bullpen blow Keller’s no-hit bid vs Cardinals in 7th

-PITTSBURGH (AP) — Pittsburgh Pirates rookie Mitch Keller has a no-hitter through six innings against the St. Louis Cardinals on Saturday night.
+PITTSBURGH (AP) — The Pirates’ bullpen quickly blew starter Mitch Keller’s no-hit bid, with reliever Sam Howard allowing a two-run double to St. Louis’ Tyler O’Neill with no outs in the seventh inning on Saturday night.

-Keller is making his second start since missing six weeks with a strained left oblique.
-He walked Tommy Edman and hit Brad Miller with a pitch in the first inning, and Tyler O’Neill drew a walk in the second.
+Keller, a 24-year-old rookie, threw 84 pitches over six hitless innings in his second start since missing six weeks with a strained left oblique.
+He struck out six, walked two and hit O’Neill with a pitch before retiring his final 14 batters.

-Keller set down the next 14 batters.
-He’s thrown 84 pitches and struck out six.
+Right-hander Geoff Hartlieb relieved in the seventh and promptly loaded the bases by walking Miller and Paul DeJong and drilling Yadier Molina.
+Howard then came in and allowed O’Neill’s line drive into the left field corner.

-The 24-year-old entered the game with a 1-1 record and 5.06 ERA in three games.
+Keller entered the game with a 1-1 record and 5.06 ERA in three games.
 He was activated from the injured list Monday after being sidelined since Aug.
 2.

-The Pirates led 2-0 as Ke’Bryan Hayes and Jose Osuna hit solo home runs off Kwang Hyun Kim.

 White Sox ace Lucas Giolito and Cubs journeyman Alec Mills have thrown no-hitters during this pandemic-shortened season.